Irish Guards: Mascot

 Since 1902, an Irish Wolfhound has been presented as a mascot to the regiment by the Irish Wolfhound Club, who originally hoped the publicity would increase the breed's popularity with the public.
 The first mascot was called Brian Boru.

-In 1961, the wolfhound was admitted to the select club of "official" Army mascots, entitling him to the services of the Royal Army Veterinary Corps, as well as quartering and food at public expense.
+In 1961, the wolfhound was admitted to the select club of official Army mascots, entitling him to the services of the Royal Army Veterinary Corps, as well as quartering and food at public expense.
 Originally, the mascot was in the care of a drummer boy, but is now looked after by one of the regiment's drummers and his family.
 The Irish Guards are the only Guards regiment permitted to have their mascot lead them on parade.
 During Trooping the Colour, the mascot marches only from Wellington Barracks as far as Horse Guards Parade.
 He then falls out of the formation and does not participate in the Trooping itself.
 Domhnall, the regiment's seventeenth mascot, retired back to Ireland, in 2019.

 Traditions and affiliations

 St Patrick's Day is the traditional regimental celebration.
 It is customary for the regiment to begin the day's celebrations with the Guardsmen being woken by their officers and served gunfire.
 Fresh shamrock is then presented to members of the regiment, whether they are in the UK or abroad on operations.

-Except in wartime, the presentation of shamrock is traditionally made by a member of the Royal Family.
+Except in wartime, the presentation of shamrock is traditionally made by a member of the royal family.
 This task was first performed in 1901 by Queen Alexandra and later by Queen Elizabeth The Queen Mother.
-After the latter's death, the presentation was made by the Princess Royal.
-Starting in 2012, the presentation has been made by the then Duchess of Cambridge.
+After the latter's death, the presentation was made by Anne, Princess Royal.
+Starting in 2012, the presentation has been made by Catherine, Princess of Wales.

 In 1950 George VI marked the fiftieth anniversary of the formation of the Irish Guards by presenting the shamrocks on St Patrick's Day.
 This honour was mirrored by King George's surviving wife, Queen Elizabeth The Queen Mother, fifty years later when she presented shamrocks to the regiment on St. Patrick's Day in their centenary year of 2000.